tidyframe/tidyframe/_subpages/clipjar/clipjar_faq.md

 author: Tidy Frame
 ---

-> 🎁 The app is currently in an early version.
-If you found bugs in app, please give us feedback and we will send you a Clip Jar Full Pack as a gift.
+> The app is currently in an early version.
+If you found bugs in app, please give us feedback.
 Thank you for using our product.

 Mail: [feedback@tidyframe.com](mailto:feedback@tidyframe.com)